bpmn-os/bpmnos-engine/docs/md/logic/token_flow_logic_subprocesses.md

 In the case, that the (ad-hoc) subprocess has an @ref BPMN::EventSubProcess "event subprocess" with a @ref BPMN::CompensateStartEvent "compensate start event", a token is created at this start event.
 In the case, that the (ad-hoc) subprocess has a @ref BPMN::CompensateBoundaryEvent "compensate boundary event", a token is created at this boundary event.

 If the (ad-hoc) subprocess has an outgoing sequence flow, the @ref BPMNOS::Execution::Token::state "token state" is updated to @ref BPMNOS::Execution::Token::State::DEPARTED "DEPARTED".
 Otherwise, the @ref BPMNOS::Execution::Token::state "token state" is updated to @ref BPMNOS::Execution::Token::State::DONE "DONE".
+In case of @ref XML::bpmn::tStandardLoopCharacteristics  "loop activities", the token may advance to @ref BPMNOS::Execution::Token::State::ENTERED "ENTERED" state after the respective entry decision has been made for the next loop of the activity.

 ## DEPARTED